paulnicholsen27/starter_code_legit/15-nested-forms-starter/lecture_notes.md

     - Remove author string from Book schema
     - `rake db:create_migration NAME=remove_author_from_books`
     - Make an Author model (discuss need to make Author in both the database and a Ruby model).
     - Update GoogleBooks::Adapter to populate Author table and correctly store Author name while preserving author_url / slug capabilities.
-Move the methods from the adapter to the model
+Move the methods from the adapter to the model.
+            - What methods go where?
+Things that act directly on an Author object should go on the models.
             - new migrations to add author table, add author_id to column to books, remove author column from books
             - create author.rb
             - move slug method into author class